Skip to Content

 This rule stays the same, no matter how complicated the question gets.
 Here's a trickier example with variables:

-It is possible to multiply exponents with different bases, but there’s one important catch: the exponents have to be the same.
+It is possible to simplify the equation when you multiply exponents with different bases, but there's one important catch: the exponents have to be the same.
+This applies to whole numbers, fractional exponents, and any type of fractional power.

 Here's how you do it:

 First, multiply the bases together.
-Then, add the exponent.
+Then, raise the product to the same, common exponent.
 Instead of adding the two exponents together, keep it the same.
+For example:

 This is why it works: